 Vue vs React

-Vue and React are two of the hottest options for UI development.
-While React is a UI component library backed by Facebook, Vue is a progressive UI framework used by companies like Alibaba and Baidu.
-In this article, we discuss the key similarities and differences between Vue and React.
+Vue and React are two mainstays in the realm of UI development.
+While React is a robust UI component library initially developed by Facebook, Vue is a progressive UI framework that has seen widespread adoption, including use by companies like Alibaba.
+This post dives into the similarities and differences between Vue and React as of 2026.

 What is Vue?